jiya-kj/VNN-Host-Pathogen-RNAseq-Analysis/README.md

 **Interpretation:**
 The comparison between Day 3 and Day 5 highlights a shift from early protein turnover and metabolic processes to enhanced ribosomal activity and immune-related responses, indicating progression toward a coordinated antiviral defense.

+## Notes
+- Raw sequencing data is not included due to size and institutional restrictions.
+- This project focuses on computational analysis and biological interpretation.

+## Author
+Jiya K J
+M.Tech Marine Biotechnology
+Bioinformatics | RNA-seq | Host–Pathogen Interaction